Lectito

 Heuristic-Based

-The algorithm uses heuristics (rules of thumb) derived from analyzing thousands of articles.
-This makes it flexible and adaptable to different site designs.
+The algorithm uses heuristics derived from analyzing lots of article pages.
+That keeps it flexible across different site designs.

 Fallback Mechanism